Kale grows best in the cool weather of spring and fall. Mature kale plants can tolerate temperatures as low as 10 to 20°F (-12 to -7°C).

 - Kale can tolerate light frosts in the spring and freezes in the fall.

-- Kale planted in the fall can winter over under straw and will begin growth again early in spring.
+- Kale planted in the fall can winter over under straw and will begin growing again early in spring.

 - Avoid planting kale where cabbage, broccoli, Brussels sprouts or cabbage family crops have recently grown.